Saturday, July 15, 2017

 July 10 – The Holriques Meet Toy Boy

-It was time to say goodbye to Bang Tao.
-The driver picked us up for 9am and as we were driving away I asked Ana when she thought we’d be back.
+It was time to say goodbye to Bangtao.
+The driver picked us up at 9 am and as we were driving away I asked Ana when she thought we’d be back.
 She said she never imagined we would have returned so quickly after our previous visit.

 The man in the van drove us to the Tesco Lotus supermarket, which is just as large and well stocked as a Superstore or Loblaws back home.
 The ladies took the lead with the shopping list we constructed the night before, making adjustments as required.
-One cool item they found was this huge platter with the ingredients needed for a stir fry – veggies, sauces, tofo and even a bit of chicken, but not nearly enough to satisfy the standard meat content of a typical Canadian meal so we supplemented with a couple of bags of chicken pieces.
-While the ladies were doing that Tony I went to scope out the alcohol section.
-With horror we saw that the entire section had been roped off, and there was a sign hanging there advising us that the Buddhist prohibition policy was indeed over, but they did not allow alcohol sales until 11 am.
+One cool item they found was this huge platter that contained all the ingredients needed for a stir fry – veggies, sauces, tofu, and even a bit of chicken, but not nearly enough to satisfy the standard meat content of a typical Canadian meal so we supplemented with a couple of bags of chicken pieces.
+While the ladies were doing that, Tony I went to scope out the alcohol section.
+With horror, we discovered that the entire section had been roped off, and there was a sign hanging there advising us that the Buddhist prohibition policy was indeed over, but they did not allow alcohol sales until 11 am.
 That meant an hour and a half to wait.
-We tried to talking to a few staff to see if they could make an exception for clueless foreigners, but all they did was keep pointing at the sign.
+We tried talking to a few staff to see if they could make an exception for clueless foreigners, but all they did was point to the sign.
 In the end, it didn’t really matter as the grocery shopping lasted until 10:30 anyway.
-But man did we feel deprived, and I’m sure we looked real dumb too standing there in front of the rope with puppy dog eyes.
+But man, did we feel deprived, and I’m sure we looked real dumb too standing there in front of the roped-off booze with puppy dog eyes.

-While the others started loading up the dock buggies I went up to the Elite Yachting office, met with Mellissa whom we knew from our last charter, and got the paperwork and briefing done, along with an English couple Mike and Jenny who were chartering a monohull as part of their honeymoon.
-Tony and I then went down to the boat for a full review of the boat systems while the rest of the gang had lunch at the marina restaurant.
+While the others began loading up the dock buggies I walked up to the Elite Yachting office, met with Mellissa whom we knew from our last charter, and got the paperwork and briefing done, alongside an English couple who were chartering a monohulled sailboat as part of their honeymoon.
+Tony and I then went down to the catamaran for a full review of the boat systems while the rest of the gang had lunch at the marina restaurant.
 By 2pm we were all on the boat and I was at the helm taking Toy Boy out of the marina and out to sea.
 It was quite a feeling being at the controls of such a magnificent vessel.

-Toy Boy was a 40’ Lagoon catamaran, with four bedrooms, two full bathrooms with separate shower, generator, water maker, two refrigerators, bbq, range, oven, plenty of space, a dingy with outboard motor, and a two person sea kayak, so we weren’t hurting for much.
-Mellissa had told us the owner of this boat was a fine looking Spanish lady, who couldn’t seem to find the right man, though she went through plenty.
+Toy Boy was a 40’ Lagoon catamaran, with four bedrooms, two full bathrooms with separate showers, an electricity generator, water maker, two refrigerators, bbq, range, oven, a dingy with outboard motor, a two-person sea kayak, and plenty of space, so we weren’t hurting for much.
+Mellissa had told us the owner of this boat was a fine looking Spanish lady, who couldn’t seem to find the right man in her life, though she went through plenty.
 She decided to buy a boat to fill this void in her life, hence the name.

 We put out the sails shortly after leaving the marina and she sailed just fine, but it was going to take a while to get used to her and figure out all the boat systems.
-We sailed for about two hours to reach the north-east side of Ko Phanak, where Mellissa had told us about an interesting cave.
-There were a number of tourist boats anchored just off the beach already, so we got anchored and then took in the dingy in two runs to get everybody there.
-With the flashlight we grabbed off the boat we entered the cave.
-We started making our way through the cave but the flashlight was either undercharged or a piece of junk as it was hardly throwing any light.
+We sailed for about two hours to reach the north-east side of Ko Phanak, where Mellissa had told us we’d find an interesting cave.
+There were several tourist boats anchored just off the beach already, so we got anchored and then did two trips with the dingy to transport the crew to the beach.
+Using the flashlight we grabbed off the boat we entered the dark cave.
+We started making our way through the cave but the flashlight was either undercharged, or simply a piece of junk as it was hardly throwing any light.
 Fortunately there was a tourist group near us so we took advantage of their light and walked through, at least some of us did – the others got a little freaked out and headed back.
 As we shuffled through the darkness of the cave, the Thai guides that we met on their way out would whisper “Anaconda!” or “Crocodile!” as they pointed to the dark water ahead that we were wading through.
 That was more than sufficient to send Magnus scurrying for the entrance.

 As darkness fell we went for another swim, but this time whenever one of us jumped in or splashed, the water would light up briefly with blue sparkles from the phosphorescents in the ocean, creating quite the show.
 Magnus also added to the effect by flashing his laser pointer on the vertical rock wall creating some interesting green patterns and making us guess the words he was writing on the rock with the pointer.